thingsboard/thingsboard.github.io/docs/paas/user-guide/basic-mqtt.md

 ```
 {: .copy-code}

-**Note** Script uses **mqtt.thingsboard.cloud** host and **1883** port and requires mosquitto clients library that you can install using the following command: **apt-get install mosquitto-clients**
+The above command uses **mqtt.thingsboard.cloud** host and **1883** port and requires mosquitto clients library that you can install using the following command: **apt-get install mosquitto-clients**

-* Authentication based on Client ID, Username and Password.
+#### Authentication based on Client ID, Username and Password.

 For this option, you should populate Client ID, Username and Password.
 MQTT Clients will be able to connect if they specify correct combination of Client ID, Username and Password;

 Let's review a simple command to upload temperature readings using MQTT Client ID, username and password to ThingsBoard Cloud.
 See [MQTT API](/docs/{{docsPrefix}}reference/mqtt-api/) for more details.
 The command is using plain MQTT without TLS: